 While the Rottweiler Lab mix is a puppy (they are still puppies until the age of 3), they love jumping upon someone, and so with little ones or older people it can be quite a problem.
 Training them not to jump should be on your top five list to train on.

 Zeus the Rottweiler Lab Mix

-We think and we have good evidence that Zeus and his fellow litter mates suffered abuse because he fears men, chains, and plaid shirts.
-We realized this because Zeus started chewing the leashes.
+We think and we have good evidence that Zeus and his fellow litter mates suffered abuse because he fears:

-Also, one cool winter morning I came downstairs wearing a plaid shirt.
-He growled and started barking ferociously at me.
+Another time one cool winter morning I came downstairs wearing a plaid shirt he growled and started barking ferociously at me.
 Needless to say, it took him a while to calm down.